muratcansarkalkan/audy2024/README.md

 ## Prerequisites

 - Python 3.10
+- SX

 ## Before Use

 Make sure to have SX.EXE somewhere in C:\ and add the directory of SX.EXE to PATH variable.
 Otherwise the tool will not work.
+You can extract SX.EXE from SX.zip and place it anywhere in disk C. Don't forget where you placed it!

 ## How to Use